pzaino/zvector/README.md

 Properties can be expressed as a set of flags, for example: `ZV_BYREF | ZV_SEC_WIPE` will set a vector with both these two properties on.
 Turning on a property simply means asking ZVector to automatically deal with that specific property.
 So enabling `ZV_SEC_WIPE` means that ZVector itself will handle secure data wipe of the data stored in a vector when such data is no longer needed.

-When a vector gets extended it may also gets its data copied into the new larger vector, however, to improve performances, ZVector only maintains and copies an "array of pointers" to such data (so the actual user data is untouched) and the functions that perform such copy are optimized for memory bandwidth to improve performance.
+When a vector gets extended, it may also gets its data copied into the new larger vector, however, to improve performances, ZVector only maintains and copies an "array of pointers" to such data (so the actual user data is untouched) and the functions that perform such copy are optimized for memory bandwidth to improve performance.

 ## How do I use it?

 To learn the API have a look at the `zvector.h` file in the `src` directory.
 To learn how to use it have a look at the test code in `tests` directory.
+I wrote a full User Guide [here](https://paolozaino.wordpress.com/2021/07/27/software-development-zvector-an-ansi-c-open-source-vector-library/) and trying to keep it up-to-date.

 As general rules: